Some warehouse firms want LME to change delivery rules, lengthen queues

 Incentives are paid up front per tonne of metal going on LME warrant and are calculated using free-on-truck (FOT) rates, a payment made to warehouses to prepare metal for transport, and the rent that could be earned.

-For aluminium, the average FOT is around $50 a tonne.
+For aluminum, the average FOT is around $50 a tonne.
 Rent at around 54 U.S. cents a tonne for 40 days would mean an incentive payment of $70 a tonne is possible.

 However, that is below the $90 a tonne premium on the physical market in Europe and the $440 a tonne premium in the United States.
 Premiums are paid on top of the LME benchmark price around $2,100 a tonne.